I took some notes on most common labs. Email me if you have any others to add.

 ¡Nitrites – negative

-÷Bacteria produce enzyme that reduces urinary nitrates to nitrites
+÷Bacteria produce enzyme that reduces urinary nitrates to

 ¡Ketones – negative